Continuing competence - with help from the Professional Development Centre

 The Law Society's CPD Centre is now closed.
 If you were registered with the CPD Centre and have undertaken any training through it in the last two years, your account has been migrated to the Professional Development Centre.

-If you have not used it in the last two years, your account has not be migrated.
+If you have not used it in the last two years, your account has not been migrated.
 Please create a new account, which is free to do.
-Your training record from the CPD Centre is available on request by emailing firstname.lastname@example.org.
+Your training record from the CPD Centre is available on request by emailing email@example.com.